DataDog/hiring-engineers/answers.md

 ## Agent Installation
 The Agent installation was quite simple and allows users to get metrics pushed to Datadog almost immediately.

-The following installation documents provide the commands and output for the installation of the Agent on my Host:
+The following installation instructions provide the commands and output for the installation of the Agents on my Host:
 * [macOS Agent Installation](src/macos_agent_install.md)
 * [Ubuntu Agent Installation](src/ubuntu_agent_install.md)